The Remains (band): Career, 1960s

 In 1966 came the opportunity which might have broken the band nationally, but proved instead to be their last hurrah: they were offered a three-week stint as an opening act for the Beatles, on what would turn out to be the Fab Four's final tour.
 Immediately before the tour, drummer Chip Damiani quit the band, to be replaced by future Mountain drummer N. D. Smart.
 Said Tashian in a 2012 interview: "We had always been the four of us and we’d played hundreds and hundreds of gigs as the four of us and all of a sudden this big tour comes up and boom!
 We have to play it with a new drummer who didn’t have the same feel that Chip had.
 I mean he was a fine drummer but it wasn’t the same band.
 I just felt like the flame was burning down without our original drummer."

 The band broke up in late 1966, and Epic released their self-titled debut album to little fanfare.

 On March 16, 1969, the Remains' original lineup reunited for a one-off performance at the Boston Tea Party.
 A recording of that live performance was lost for more than 40 years.
 Following its discovery, Sundazed Music released Live 1969 on January 12, 2018 featuring nine songs from that night, all but one of which were cover tunes.
 Of the live recording, Tashian said, "There’s nothing else in the Remains world as wild as this one.
 We were on fire... on the brink..."

 Resurgence

 In common with many of their garage rock contemporaries, the Remains gradually acquired cult status, and eventually reformed to play at several garage revival shows, such as Cavestomp in New York City in 1998, Las Vegas Grind in 2000 and a tour of major European cities in 2006.
 They recorded a new album, Movin' On, in 2002.

-Although now associated with the garage rock genre, the Remains were highly accomplished professional musicians and their recordings, while hard-edged, were well-produced and arranged.
+Although now associated with the garage rock genre, the Remains were accomplished professional musicians and their recordings, while hard-edged, were well-produced and arranged.